Interested in becoming a sleep consultant?

 When should I transition my child from their crib to a bed?

 This is an easy answer.
 Wait as long as possible!
-There’s absolutely no reason to rush this transition.
+There’s absolutely no reason to rush this transition from crib to a bed.
 As long as your child is happy and sleeping confidently in their crib, let them stay.
-Of course if your child is climbing out of the crib it’s no longer safe for them to be in there and they should be transitioned to a bed as quickly as possible.
+However, if your child is climbing out of the crib, then it’s no longer safe for them to be in there.
+They should be transitioned to a bed as quickly as possible.

-What are best practices for transitioning from a crib to a bed?
+What are the best practices for transitioning from a crib to a bed?

 The Rock n Play was actually never intended for safe sleep.
-Other items such as the Dockatot and Snuggle Me are also not intended for sleep and they should never be used for that purpose.
-Your infant is safest sleeping alone, on their backs and in a crib, bassinet or pack n play.
+Other items such as the Dockatot and Snuggle Me are also not intended for sleep.
+They should never be used for that purpose.
+Your infant is safest sleeping alone, on their backs, and in a crib, bassinet, or pack-n-play.
 If you feel that you need something that “helps” your baby to sleep in those early weeks or months, consider purchasing or renting a Snoo bassinet.

 What is the best age to teach a baby to sleep independently?